 Currently in BC, deceased donation can be planned at any site that is able to maintain a ventilated patient and has access to an OR for the recovery of organs.
 BCT follows the dead donor rule, which is a widely accepted ethical standard across Canada.
 This ensures that organs for transplantation can only be recovered after the patient is determined clinically deceased either through neurological or circulatory criteria.
-In BC, both pathways need to have two licensed physicians assess the patient to determine death.
+In BC, both pathways need to have two licensed medical practitioners (DNC), or 2 licensed practitioners/Nurse Practitioners (DCC) assess the patient to determine death.

-- 1) Neurological Determination of Death (NDD): Also referred to as "brain death."
+Death by Neurological Criteria (DNC): Also referred to as "brain death."
 By definition, the brain has permanently lost all neurological function and death has been declared using neurological criteria.
 Neurological death is confirmed through clinical testing by two physicians and ancillary testing when required.
-For donation of organs, the patient will go to the operating room on all life sustaining therapies when declared brain dead. - 2) Donation after Circulatory Death (DCD): Is an option for patients who have suffered an injury or illness with no meaningful chance of recovery.
+For donation of organs, the patient will go to the operating room on all life sustaining therapies when declared brain dead.
+2 Medical Practitioners are required to declare death.

+Death by Circulatory Criteria (DCC): Is an option for patients who have suffered an injury or illness with no meaningful chance of recovery.
 Withdrawal of life-sustaining treatments (WLST) takes place in the ICU under a controlled setting.
 When a person's heart permanently stops beating, they experience circulatory death.
 The process of WLST to facilitate retrieval of organs after circulatory death is coordinated between BCT, intensive care unit, operating room, and the patient's family.
-After the patient is pronounced deceased, the patient is quickly moved into the operating room to begin the organ recovery. - Donation after MAiD (mDCD): This is a modified version of the DCD pathway.
+After the patient is pronounced deceased, the patient is quickly moved into the operating room to begin the organ recovery.
+2 Medical Practitioners and or Nurse Practitioners are required to declare death.

+➤ Donation after MAiD (mDCC:)This is a modified version of the DCC pathway.
 Instead of WLST, medications are administered to ensure a peaceful and controlled death followed by donation.
 Currently in BC, this needs to take place in a hospital setting in order to facilitate solid organ donation.